maria8719/week8-react-testing-lab/README.md

 ![test result](images/initial_test.png)

 <strong>Note:</strong> Queries are the methods that Testing Library gives you to find elements on the page.
-There are several types of queries ("get", "find", "query"); the difference between them is whether the query will throw an error if no element is found or if it will return a Promise and retry.
+There are several <a href="https://testing-library.com/docs/queries/about/">types of queries</a> ("get", "find", "query"); the difference between them is whether the query will throw an error if no element is found or if it will return a Promise and retry.